Saskatoon gearing up to beat the heat - Saskatoon | Globalnews.ca

 READ MORE: Saskatoon weather outlook: 30 degree temps with a heat wave move in

-“If there is an incident on the river where somebody is in trouble, that’s what we’re here for,” said Wayne Rodger, the Assistant Chief with the Saskatoon Fire Department.
+“If there is an incident on the river where somebody is in trouble, that’s what we’re here for,” said Wayne Rodger, the assistant chief with the fire department.

 Highs are expected in the 30’s until the end of the weekend, making the river a hot spot in Saskatoon.
 Swimming in the South Saskatchewan River within city limits is against the city’s bylaw.